 Platelet-Rich Plasma (PRP) Injections

-Platelet-Rich Plasma (PRP) is a new revolutionary injection technique for treatment of sport injuries to joints, tendons and ligaments, arthritic joints, lower back pain, degenerative disc disease, facet joints arthropathy, tennis elbow, carpal tunnel syndrome, ACL tears, rotator cuff tears, plantar fasciitis.
+Platelet-Rich Plasma (PRP) is a revolutionary new injection technique that decreases pain while enhancing the body’s ability to heal itself.
+One of a growing number of restorative therapies, PRP is an effective way to treat sports injuries to joints, tendons, and ligaments, arthritic joints, lower back pain, degenerative disc disease, tennis elbow, carpal tunnel syndrome, ACL tears, rotator cuff tears, and plantar fasciitis.

 In this drug-free therapy, a physician extracts one to two ounces of blood from the patient’s vein and spins it in a centrifuge.
 This process separates out the platelets, which are cells that secrete growth factors to promote healing.
 The doctor then injects that platelet-rich plasma back into the patient at the site of injury, where it spurs the repair of injured tissue by temporarily increasing inflammation.
 Most patients experience relief within several weeks.

 Professional athletes use PRP to treat their injured joints, tendons, and ligaments.
 According to the Wall Street Journal, golf legend Tiger Woods used it on his left knee before four majors.
 Seattle Mariners pitcher Cliff Lee used PRP to relieve an abdominal strain, while Pittsburgh Steelers Troy Polamalu and Hines Ward used it to treat a strained calf and a sprained knee ligament before the team went on to win the Super Bowl.